-Proposal: A completed proposal document that adheres to formatting guidelines must be sent to the committee at least 14 days prior to the defense for review.
+Proposal: A completed proposal document that adheres to formatting guidelines must be sent to the committee for review at least 14 days prior to the defense.
 As a reminder, written tense should be appropriate to the situation-since the dissertation is a report of work done, it will usually be in the past tense.
 Students must include Chapters 1-3 (Introduction and Specific Aims, Review of the Literature, Methods (including plans for study population, data collection, and statistical analysis) in their document and proposal presentation.

-Dissertation: See general guidelines above.
+☐ Dissertation: See general guidelines above.

 RECOMMENDED NEXT STEPS: After completion of your dissertation, it is suggested that you complete a draft of the manuscript that will be ready to submit as a journal article.
-The draft complete a draft of the manuscript that will be ready to submit as a journal article.
 The draft would require a substantial revision and reduction of the chapters to fit within a typical journal length article (i.e., between 25-35 pages).
 However, the final length and format of the manuscript would be guided by the selected journal criteria.
 The candidate should first identify and select a peer-reviewed journal that might be appropriate for this work in consultation with their dissertation chair and committee members.
 The preparation of the manuscript would then be guided by the criteria of the selected journal where the manuscript would be submitted for publication.
 Typically, a manuscript to be submitted for publication will require an introduction to the study and the research questions investigated.
 The introduction would be significantly shortened to specifically address the significance and relevance of this work and to frame how this study improves upon or expands upon prior work in the field.
 The remaining sections of the manuscript typically require a concise and complete summary of the methodology, the results and analyses, and a discussion of the findings.
 The discussion section in most articles includes a very complete but concise summary of the major findings as well as interpretations for how these results do or do not correspond to prior and current work in this area.
 Thus, a full discussion should include the key findings associated with the research questions or hypotheses and interpretations and implications of the findings.
 The manuscript would also require associated tables, appendices, and references.